 ASD – Autism Spectrum Disorder or ASD is a term commonly used in place of the word “autism” in recognition of the fact that autism affects individuals differently and to varying degrees, thus it is considered a “spectrum” disorder.

 Cerebral Palsy – A developmental disability that is the result of some type of trauma or injury to the brain before, during and shortly after birth.
 It is a permanent, but not progressive, condition characterized by impaired motor skills.
 For more information about cerebral palsy, visit United Cerebral Palsy, Orange County.
+(Please note that UCP has rebranded as Unlimited Possibilities.)

 Cognitive Disability – Also called “intellectual disability,” cognitive disability is a preferred term to describe the condition formerly referred to as mental retardation.